CiciAa777/student-performance-probabilistic-modeling/README.md

 'Walc': from 1 - very low to 5 - very high

 'health': from 1 - very bad to 5 - very good

+MLE part:

+1. MLE_internal_factor_and_whole_data_Yiming.ipynb: implement the basic MLE model with internal factor dataset and the whole dataset, also implement the Laplace Smoothing

+2. mle.py: implement the MLE model with external factor dataset

+EM part:

+1. EM_code.py: implement the EM algorithm